solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

     ![The Bastion pane for the VM is shown with the username and password fields entered.](images/portal-virtual-machine-operations-bastion-pane.png "Bastion pane with username and password entered")

-    > **Note**: The Azure Bastion instance named `tailspin-hub-bastion` was previously created with the Before the Hands-on lab set up.
+    > **Note**: The Azure Bastion instance named `tailspin-hub-bastion` was previously created with the Before the Hands-on lab setup.
 This is a required resource for using Azure Bastion to securely connect to Azure VMs using RDP from within the Azure Portal.

 4. A new browser tab will open with Azure Bastion connected to the virtual machine over RDP.
 To close this session, you can close this browser tab.